CONTEMPLATIVE MEDICINE FELLOWSHIP

 1:00 pm – 2:00 pm ET

 Join the Fellowship Guiding Teachers for a conversation on the transformative and the practical aspects of the Fellowship.
 You will also be able to ask questions, meet other interested practitioners and alumni, and discuss the training in a group setting.
-This will be the last info session before the early application deadline of April 30th.

 About the fellowship